marialee222/eyes/README.md

 ### Improvements
 Updates made to enhance user experience and functionality:
- - a pupil inside each eye (HTML)
+ - added a pupil inside each eye
- - box shadow for depth for the eye (CSS)
+ - added box shadow for depth for the eye
  - adjusted height of the eyes and pupils to simulate blinking
- - customization options for users to customize eye colors, background colors (JS)
+ - added customization options for users to customize eye colors, background colors

 ## How to Run
 To run the Eyes exercise on your machine, follow these steps: